×

 • Osteoporosis is significantly increased by chronic high alcohol consumption.

 • Smoking increases the risk of osteoporosis and fractures.
-Researchers are currently determining whether smoking’s adverse effects on bone health are due to tobacco usage alone or whether smokers more likely to develop osteoporosis.
+Researchers are currently determining whether smoking’s adverse effects on bone health are due to tobacco usage alone or whether smokers are more likely to develop osteoporosis.

 Osteoporosis typically shows no symptoms.
 It is sometimes referred to as a silent sickness for this reason.
 However, be on the lookout for the following: